 22 Amazing Foil Packet Dinners

-Who wouldn’t love a tasty low-carb dinner cooked in a foil packet and here are Amazing Low-Carb Foil Packet Dinners!
-And depending on what time of year it is these can be cooked on the grill, in the oven, or over a campfire.
+Stretch out summer with a tasty low-carb dinner cooked in foil; here are 18 Amazing Low-Carb Foil Packet Dinners!
+And depending on what time of year it is these can be cooked on the grill, in the oven, or even over a campfire.
 And this post has 10 Tips for Making Foil Packet Dinners!

 10 Tips for Making Foil Packet Dinners:

 - Whether you’re cooking on the grill, in the oven, or over a campfire, wrapping ingredients in a double layer of foil is always a good idea.
 Heavy Duty Foil is best.

 - Spraying or brushing the inside piece of foil with olive oil or non-stick spray will help prevent food from sticking.

 - Put ingredients that take more time to cook at the bottom of the packet and quicker-cooking ingredients closer to the top.